bytebrainai/bytebrain/README.md

 poetry run webserver
 ```

-It will start a development server on http://localhost:8081
+It will start a development server on http://localhost:8081 and the swagger documentation is available on http://localhost:8081/docs

 #### Development Notes